 3rd Campaign: Health and Human Services

 Investments in health and human services help build a healthy and compassionate community.
 Access to quality health care should be within the reach of all persons, regardless of income level, ethnicity and gender.
 Mercantile Bank of Michigan supports many agencies and service organizations in providing funding for health care, substance abuse treatment, shelters for women and children, counseling services, and youth development programs.

 Grant Application Procedure

-The application will be available starting January 2nd, 2015 at 9:00am.
 To submit an application, click on the button at the top of the page.
-Non-profit organizations must have a 501c3 status and have a primary office located within Mercantile Bankís service area.
+Non-profit organizations must have a 501c3 status (schools without 501c3 status may apply during the first campaign only) and have a primary office located within Mercantile Bankís service area.
 See the full program rules for a list of eligible counties.

 Grant Application Schedule and DeadlinesThe quarterly schedule is as follows:

-Each Quarter, Mercantile Bank will use the following key criteria to select the ten NonProfits who will be included in the Giving Together Facebook program and to compete for the most public votes:
+Mercantile Bank will use the following key criteria to select the twenty Non-Profits who will be included in the Giving Together program and to compete for the most public votes:

 - 501(c)(3) letter from the IRS (if applicable)

 - Geographic target area served by your organization

 - How will the money be used and does it's use address a critical need in the community?